Docvinayak/PSQL/ECOMM.md

 # Product
 - Consist of name, discription, varient_id as f.k, price, image

+# Best seller
+- Consist of product id and orderd id and count of sell

 # Product varient
 - Consist of product_id as f.k and varient_options as f.k